stablekernel/aqueduct/doc/db/header.md

 By not specifying [Attributes], the default values for each of these possible configurations is used and the database type is inferred from the type of the property.

 Every persistent type must have at least one property with [Attributes] where `primaryKey` is true.
 There is a convenience instance of [Attributes] for this purpose, `@primaryKey`, which is equivalent to the following:

 ```dart
 @Attributes(primaryKey: true, databaseType: PropertyType.bigInteger, autoincrement: true)
 ```
 By convention, persistent types begin with an underscore, but there is nothing that prevents you from changing this.
-Bear in mind, the name of the persistent type will be the name of the corresponding database table.
+Bear in mind, the name of the persistent type will be the name of the corresponding database table (and some databases, like PostgreSQL, already have a table named 'user').
 You may override the name of the table by implementing a static method that returns the name of the table in a persistent type:

 ```dart
 class _User {